On Air Now

 Some parents are now concerned that they may have to quit their jobs as fees will become unsustainable.

-Local parents have been warned that more creches throughout the county will increase fees in the new year as a mass exodus of creches withdraw from the Government’s Core Funding scheme on 1st March 2026.
+Local parents have been warned that more creches throughout the county will increase fees in the new year as more creches plan to withdraw from the Government’s Core Funding scheme.

 Just this week, Kfm News reported how parents of children who attend a Newbridge creche have been told to prepare for major childcare price increases next spring after Play and Learn Childcare and Education became the latest provider to withdraw from the scheme.